Latest SEND news

 February 2019 - Join other parents at our SEND forum meeting

 Brent Parent Carer Forum (BPCF) will be meeting again on Thursday 28 February 2018.
-If you look after a child or young person with special educational needs or disabilities, come along and share experiences with other Brent parents and get information and support from friendly and knowledgable volunteers.
+If you look after a child or young person with special educational needs or disabilities, come along and share experiences with other Brent parents and get information and support from friendly and knowledgeable volunteers.
 View invite for more information.

 February 2019 - Emotional wellbeing and mental health event